Plant Science and Health Laboratory Services

 - Soil science

-- Providing phytosanitary certification for plants and plant commodities meant for trading
+- Providing phytosanitary certification for plants and plant commodities meant for export.

-As the centre provide only diagnosis and recommendations, you may need to engage a landscape maintenance or treatment provider to carry out the recommendations given.
-Here is a list of services offered by our facility:
+You may need to engage a landscape maintenance or treatment provider to carry out the recommendations given.
+Here is a list of services offered:

 |Analysis of plant materials and soil

-- To detect insect and nematode pests, and bacterial, fungal, and viral pathogens
+- To detect insect and nematode pests, bacterial, fungal, and viral pathogens

 - To recommend appropriate control measures

-The fees for the various services and tests at APHC are as follows.
+The fees for the various services are as follows.

 |Laboratory diagnosis for bacteria or fungus of virus (ELISA)